smart-on-fhir/cumulus-etl/docs/howtos/run-cumulus-etl.md

 ```

 Now let's talk about customizing this command for your own environment.
-(And remember that you can always run `docker run cumulus-etl --help` for more guidance.)
+(And remember that you can always run `docker compose run cumulus-etl --help` for more guidance.)

 ### Required Arguments